SebastiaoJeronimo/Static-Websites/README.md

 # Static-Websites
-Repository for storing my static websites and learning HTML and CSS Update do Bear website 14
+Repository for storing my static websites using only HTML and CSS to learn
+Update do Bear website 14